A daily blog of my robotics journey in SF, Summer 2025

 Most of the afternoon went into reading through the LeRobot codebase.

 Later, I watched the demo videos of the top 30 winning teams from the LeRobot hackathon.
-As someone new to robotics, it was inspiring to see the range of ideas, how much can be built in just a weekend, and the general research directions people are exploring.
+As someone new to robotics, it was inspiring to see the range of ideas, how much can be built in a weekend, and the general research directions people are exploring.
 Highly recommend checking them out.

 Webcam Integration and the Long Tail of Labelling

-Wedndesday, 26th of June
+Wednesday, 26th of June

 Today was a really productive day.
 I added a camera module that reads from a connected webcam and integrated it with a new script that streams the chessboard and displays the detected board in real time.
-While running the script, I noticed that the main bottleneck in the chess robot pipeline is still board segmentation and piece detection.
+While running the script, I noticed that the main bottleneck in the chess-robot pipeline is still board segmentation and piece detection.

 To make data collection easier, I added a script that streams the webcam feed to a desktop window and allows the user to save every n-th frame.
 This makes it possible to move pieces around and automatically capture images, instead of manually taking photos with a phone.
 It’s also the first time I’ve added webcam-based data that will actually be used in the final application.